jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 You'll arrive at the **Simple** page.
 With this deployment option, the contents of the Git repository are deployed directly to Bluemix.
 There is no intermediate build step.

-Your sample app is already up and running.
-It's available at the URL linked after **Deploy to**, while you can click the app name to view its overview on Bluemix.
+A deployment of your sample app has already started.
+Once it's up, it's available at the URL linked after **Deploy to**, while you can click the app name to view its overview on Bluemix.

 ![DevOps Services auto deploy page][17]